-Pneumococcal meningitis is a life threatening form of bacterial meningitis.
+Pneumococcal meningitis is a life threatening type of bacterial meningitis.
 Like other types of meningitis, it can develop quickly and in its early stages may be mistaken for a less serious illness, such as flu.
-Even with antibiotic treatment, the outcome of pneumococcal meningitis is often poor – approximately 15% of cases result in death, while 25% of those who survive can be left with severe and disabling after effects, such as brain damage, hearing loss, epilepsy and speech problems.
+Even with antibiotic treatment, the outcome of pneumococcal meningitis is often poor – approximately 10-15% of cases result in death, while 25% of those who survive can be left with severe and disabling after effects, such as acquired brain injury , hearing loss, epilepsy and speech problems.
 Prevention of disease through vaccination is the most effective way of saving lives.

-Pneumococcal meningitis is caused by a bacterium called the pneumococcus.
-There are over 90 different strains of pneumococcal bacteria and each strain has a different sugary coat called the capsule.
-Existing vaccines are based on these capsule sugars and prevent disease caused by some, but not all, pneumococcal strains.
-All strains of the pneumococcus have potential to cause disease and strains not covered by existing vaccines are becoming more common in the community.
+Pneumococcal meningitis is caused by the bacterium Streptococcus pneumoniae; often called the pneumococcus.
+There are over 90 different strains (serotypes) of pneumococcal bacteria and each one has a different sugary coat called the capsule.
+Existing vaccines are based on some of these capsule sugars and prevent disease caused by some, but not all, pneumococcal strains.
+Most strains of the pneumococcus have the potential to cause disease and strains not covered by existing vaccines are becoming more common in the community.
 Cheaper and more effective vaccines that will protect against all pneumococcal strains are therefore urgently needed.

-This project aims to make a better pneumococcal vaccine by using proteins that are present in all pneumococci.
-The research team have developed a new technique called Protein Glycan Coupling Technology (PGCT) which uses bacterial enzymes to combine capsules (sugars) and proteins.
+This research team has developed a new technique called Protein Glycan Coupling Technology (PGCT) which uses bacterial enzymes to combine pneumococcal capsules (sugars) and proteins.
 This process has the potential to produce cheaper vaccines that protect against more strains of pneumococcal bacteria.

-Using PGCT, they plan to combine four proteins found in all pneumococcal strains to a pneumococcal capsule.
-They will then test the novel vaccine candidates separately and in combination to assess the immune response.
-Once the best combinations have been identified, they will be tested for how effective they are at preventing two strains of meningitis which cause infection in different ways.
+In this study, the researchers used PGCT to combine three proteins found in all pneumococcal strains to a specific pneumococcal capsule.
+They then tested the novel vaccine candidates separately and in combination to assess the immune response.
+Once the best combinations were identified, they were tested for how effective they were at protecting against two strains of pneumococcus which cause infection in different ways.

 Prof Jeremy Brown, Prof Brendan Wren, Prof James Paton